 Education Session Guidelines

-Education sessions should be based on current issues and trends related to perioperative nursing practice, such as executive leadership, performance improvement, education, simulation, patient centric care, leadership, management of the perioperative arena, accountable care, value-based purchasing, health care reform, performance improvement, evidence-based practice, and research.
+Education sessions should be based on current issues and trends related to perioperative nursing practice, such as executive leadership, performance improvement, education, simulation, patient centric care, leadership, management of the perioperative arena, accountable care, value-based purchasing, health care reform, performance improvement, clinical topics, evidence-based practice, research, and patient/family engagement.

 If you have a submission for a 60-minute session and a similar proposal for a full-day session, please submit them separately.

 The online application submission process is open year-round, but submission deadlines vary.
 Deadlines will be noted on the Call for Proposals page.

 AORN Surgical Conference & Expo Education Session Information

-- Our annual AORN Surgical Conference & Expo is our largest event with the widest variety of session topics.
+- The annual AORN Surgical Conference & Expo is our largest event with the widest variety of session topics.
 The AORN Surgical Conference & Expo proposal submission deadline is in May each year.
 Submissions received after that date may be reviewed and considered for the following year.

-- The majority of the concurrent education sessions are 60 minutes in length.
-There are few sessions that are 90 minutes in length.
+- The majority of the concurrent education sessions are 30 to 60 minutes in length.
+Invited speakers may be asked to shorten or lengthen their topic based on their placement in the schedule.

 - Two-part presentations may be considered when noted as such.

-- Proposals submitted for presentation may also be submitted as Poster Displays.
+- Proposals submitted for presentation may also be submitted as Poster Displays and/or AORN Journal articles.